Shadow-zer1/technical-documentation-page/README.md

 ## ✍️ Author

 Built by [@Shadow-zer1](https://www.freecodecamp.org/Shadow-zer1) as part of a certification challenge.
-Crafted with precision by Sad 🚀
+Crafted with precision by Shadow 🚀

 ---